pudly/schmopera-hugo/content/articles/in-review-the-reimagined-winters-tale.md

 date = "2016-12-14T10:11:00+00:00"
 lastmod = "2016-12-14T11:22:00+00:00"
 publishDate = "2016-12-14T11:22:00+00:00"
-short_description = "Hovering somewhere between medieval inspiration and abstract improvisation, Kim Ashton's music served as evocative incidental music, offering subtext and commentary in what felt like a live version of a film score.
+short_description = "Hovering somewhere between medieval inspiration and abstract improvisation, Kim Ashton&#039;s music served as evocative incidental music, offering subtext and commentary in what felt like a live version of a film score.
 With admirable listening skills, the quartet played from memory, removing one more barrier that can separate the audience from the creative process." slug = "in-review-the-reimagined-winters-tale" title = "In review: The (reimagined) Winter&#039;s Tale"
 +++